qbit/deftly.net/posts/2016-05-31-why-i-run-openbsd.md

 time.
 If something didn't work, I was going to fix it.
 If I didn't have an application I needed, I was going to port it.
 But I didn't know which BSD to choose.
-All of them had issues with at least one thing I needed, so all were candidates for addoption!
+All of them had issues with at least one thing I needed, so all were candidates for adoption!

 ### The Showdown